Unlocking the Secrets of Financial Statements

 High Debt Levels: If liabilities grow faster than assets, it means you are borrowing more than you can support.
 This can lead to cash shortages or difficulty getting loans.

-Declining Equity: Equity shrinking over time suggests losses or withdrawals exceeding profits.
+Declining Equity: If equity shrinks over time, it suggests losses or withdrawals exceeding profits.

 Illiquid Assets: Having too many assets tied up in things that cannot be quickly converted to cash, like equipment or property, can cause cash flow problems.